SpyMonkie/multiprint/README.md

 # MultiPrint (Watched Multi-Printer Router)

-MultiPrint is a Windows GUI application that allows you to select multiple printers and print a document to all of them simultaneously.
+MultiPrint is a Windows GUI application that allows you to select multiple - Physical and Virtual - printers and print a document to all of them simultaneously.
 A hot-folder will watch for new files, print them automatically to the selected printers, and then delete the file.

 ## Printer Instructions
 1. All printers must support printing PDFs